Realistic kitchen remodel budget breakdown for Northern Virginia homeowners

 At this budget, you can typically cover:

-This level of remodel is ideal if your kitchen layout works but the finishes are dated.
-It is also the right approach if you are preparing to sell within the next year or two.
-Minor kitchen remodels consistently deliver the strongest return on investment, recouping roughly 96 percent of their cost at resale according to the 2025 Cost vs. Value Report.
+This level of remodel is ideal if your kitchen layout works but the finishes are dated, and it is the right approach if you are preparing to sell within the next year or two.
+Minor kitchen remodels consistently deliver the strongest return on investment of any renovation category, according to Zonda's Cost vs. Value data.

-This is the most popular budget range for Northern Virginia homeowners.
+This is the most common budget range for Northern Virginia homeowners in 2026.
 You are replacing major components but keeping the existing footprint.
-No walls come down.
-The plumbing stays where it is.
-But everything else gets upgraded.
+No walls come down and the plumbing stays where it is, but everything else gets upgraded.

 A mid-range remodel in this area typically includes:

-At this level, you are getting a kitchen that feels completely different.
-The materials are current, the storage is functional, and the space looks like it belongs in a recently updated home.
-For the typical Northern Virginia colonial, rambler, or split-level, this scope of work brings the kitchen in line with the rest of a well-maintained property.
+At this level, you are getting a kitchen that feels completely different, with current materials, functional storage, and a look that belongs in a recently updated home.
+For the typical Northern Virginia colonial, rambler, or split-level, this scope brings the kitchen in line with the rest of a well-maintained property.
 Our kitchen remodeling team handles projects at this level regularly across Fairfax, Arlington, and the surrounding area.

 A major remodel goes beyond replacing components.
-You are rethinking how the kitchen works.
-That means structural changes, layout reconfiguration, and premium materials throughout.
+You are rethinking how the kitchen works, which means structural changes, layout reconfiguration, and premium materials throughout.

 At this budget, expect: